 Mid 1990s – The federal government implemented further reforms to improve the quality assurance, which lifted quality standards.
 This enabled many organisations to become commercial and to introduce activities to enhance their profit and financial sustainability.

 2009 – Business Services became known as Australia Social Enterprises and emphasised the professional training and employment development of supported employment.
 Many organisations emerged as commercial operations with all staff identifying as having a disability.
 These enterprises offered a variety of work experience and training avenues, including nationally accredited courses and traineeships surrounding safety awareness, work preparation, management, workplace behaviours and vocational skills development.

-2011 – National Disability Services (NDS) launches the Disability Enterprise Procurement Program (DEPP) with the support of the NSW Government aimed at addressing the high rates of unemployment and under-employment of people with disability.
+2011 – National Disability Services (NDS) launches the Social Enterprise Procurement Program (DEPP) with the support of the NSW Government aimed at addressing the high rates of unemployment and under-employment of people with disability.
 The DEPP established a brokerage and contract management model.

 2016 – The BuyAbility network was launched by NDS to highlight the social and economic benefits of supported employment.
-Australian Disability Enterprises became known as Disability Enterprises and DEPP became known as BuyAbility Procurement.
+Australian Social Enterprises became known as Social Enterprises and DEPP became known as BuyAbility Procurement.